illinoistech-itm/jhajek/itmt-430/syllabus/syllabus.md

 ### Attendance

-Undergrad attendance is expected and will be counted as part of your grade -- if you are not able to attend please email me
+Attendance is expected and will be counted as part of your grade -- if you are not able to attend please email me / contact on Discord

 ### Course Web Site